101companies/101docs/101meta/README.md

 ### Validators:

 As another form of metadata, a [validator](https://github.com/101companies/101worker/tree/master/validators) may be associated with each file.
 The meaning of validation is here that matched files are to be validated to essentially verify assumptions implied by matching.
 For instance, we can be reasonably sure that files with suffix `.java` contain `Java` source code, but if we wanted to validate this assumption, then we may register a [validator](https://github.com/101companies/101worker/tree/master/validators).
-To avoid Code-Injection and make the architecture of the [101worker](https://github.com/101companies/101worker) cleaner these executables can be found in [validators](https://github.com/101companies/101worker/tree/master/validators).
-The validators are plugged into the worker and the assigned language will determine which validator to execute.
-Follow validators are right now available:
+To avoid Code-Injection and make the architecture of the [101worker](https://github.com/101companies/101worker) cleaner these executables are plugged into the  [101worker dir](https://github.com/101companies/101worker/tree/master/validators) and can be referenced over language.
+Right now follow validators are avaliable:

 * [CSharp](https://github.com/101companies/101worker/tree/master/validators/CSharp) files with suffix `.cs` contain `C#`.
 * [HTML](https://github.com/101companies/101worker/tree/master/validators/HTML) files with suffix `.html` contain `JTidy`.